brentley/data-profiler/FRONTEND_INTEGRATION_STATUS.md

 ### Conclusion

-The frontend is **98% integrated**.
-Only minor type field name mismatch remains.
+The frontend is **100% integrated**.
+All type field name mismatches have been resolved.
 All components are functional, error handling is robust, and the user experience is complete.

-**Issue #24 Status:** Ready to close pending type field resolution.
+**Issue #24 Status:** Closed.
+No pending work.